burchandres/purch/README.md

 import secrets; secrets.token_hex(16)
 ```

-and that should output a secrets key that will populate the `SECRETS` environment variable.
+and that should output a secrets key that you must manuallly set as the `SECRETS` environment variable.

 Now, run